Ubudu/IOS-SDK/README.md

     }

     // Send back to the SDK the notification (that may have been received in background)
-    // So it can trigger the right action (passbook or web view for example) [[UbuduSDK sharedInstance] executeLocalNotificationActions:notification];
+    // So it can trigger the right actions linked to the notification (open a web view or passboon pass for example) [[UbuduSDK sharedInstance] executeLocalNotificationActions:notification];

     // Clear the received notification